Wasserkraftwerk Hagneck. Photo/ Foto: TES

 The water management of the three lakes and the rivers Aare, Emme and Zihl has been the subject of various projects since 1868.
 Differing, sometimes conflicting, interests in shipping, fishing, landscape and nature conservation, agriculture and safety for the inhabitants also played a role.

 Despite these human interventions, nature proved stronger in the summer of 2021.
-The floods were not nearly as devastating as before these interventions, and the control mechanisms worked, but they call for modesty concerning the power of nature.
+The floods were not nearly as devastating as they had been before these interventions, and the control mechanisms were effective, but they underscore the need for modesty concerning the power of nature.

 This water management has consequences for other areas, such as the Brienz and Thun lakes and the Aare’s further course, which flows into the Rhine at the Swiss town of Koblenz (canton of Aargau).